TechHutTV/homelab/proxy/README.md

 2. Navigate to hello.example.com to test if the reverse proxy is working.

 ### Generate Let's Encrypt Certificates
-Navigate to _SSL Certificates > Add SSL Certifcate_.
-Type in your root domain name (example.com) click add then input the wildcare domain (*.example.com) and then enable 'Use a DNS Challenge'.
-Select your registar and paste in the API we saved from eariler.
-If you run into error make sure that your API key is correct, whitelist your public IP with you registar if needed, or try increasing the _Propagation Seconds_ to 120 seconds.
+Navigate to _SSL Certificates > Add SSL Certificate_.
+Type in your root domain name (example.com) click add then input the wildcard domain (*.example.com) and then enable 'Use a DNS Challenge'.
+Select your registrar and paste in the API we saved from earlier.
+If you run into errors make sure that your API key is correct, whitelist your public IP with your registrar if needed, or try increasing the _Propagation Seconds_ to 120 seconds.

 #### Testing
 With the helloworld container still running, head over to _Proxy Hosts_ and edit the hello.example.com host.
 In the SSL tab add _*.example.com_ under the SSL Certificate and enable _Force SSL_.
 Navigate to hello.example.com to ensure that the connection is automatically redirected to https.